Sara-Strasner-401-advanced-javascript/learning-journal/README.md

 # learning-journal
 This is my learning journal for 102!

 Maintaining a growth mindset will be critical for my success in this course.
-A growth mindset means focusing on your growth and capacity to learn and improve, and not on what you don't already know.
+A growth mindset means focusing on your own improvement and capacity to learn and improve, and not on what you don't already know.

 Keep in mind
 - Everyone is a beginner at some point.